luisho24/AutoTDP/README.md

 RYZENADJ_EXEC=ryzenadj
 RYZENADJ_DELAY=4
 ```
-A config file with the default values will be located at `~./config/AutoTDP/AutoTDP.config`
+A config file with the default values will be located at `/etc/AutoTDP/AutoTDP.config`

 ## Systemd Service Installation:

-To run the script as a systemd service simply execute it with the `--install` argument
+To run the script as a systemd service simply execute it with the `--install` argument.
+This will create a copy of the script in `/usr/local/bin/autotdp.sh` so the downloaded script can be deleted safely and will ensure the service will have access to the script.

 ```code
 sudo ./AutoTDP.sh --install